Burnor History, Family Crest & Coats of Arms

 Dame Juliana Berners, Bernes or Barnes (b.
 1388?), was an early English writer on hawking, hunting, and heraldry.
 "The historic and the legendary Dame Juliana Berners are very different persons.
 'What is really known of the Dame is almost nothing, and may be summed up in the following few words.
 She probably lived at the beginning of the fifteenth century, and she possibly compiled from existing, MSS. some rhymes on hunting.' "

-Important Dates for the Burnor family
+Early History of the Burnor family

 This web page shows only a small excerpt of our Burnor research.
 Another 157 words (11 lines of text) covering the years 1265, 1510, 1600, 1504, 1467, 1533, 1495, 1529, 1516 and 1518 are included under the topic Early Burnor History in all our PDF Extended History products and printed products wherever possible.